MrSchumck/WebApp/README.md

 # WebApp
-this is a project file for contiuing development. it not meant for download yet.
+This is a project file for continuing development.
+It not meant for download yet.